williamkeller/aoc_2024/README.md

 as parameters.
 Data is usually represented as an array of strings, each string corresponding to a line of text from the data file.

-If there is a `transform_data` method in the source file, it is called first.
+If there is a `transform` method in the source file, it is called first.
 It takes the normal lines of data, and emits the data in whatever format makes sense for the puzzle.
-There is no need to call `transform_data` directly; the runner will do that before invoking the puzzle methods.
+There is no need to call `transform` directly; the runner will do that before invoking the puzzle methods.